VirtuosoResearch/Multitask-algorithmic-reasoning/README.md

 # Multitask Algorithmic Reasoning

 This repository contains code for multitask algorithmic reasoning experiments on the CLRS benchmark and text-based graph tasks.
+We propose branching neural networks for multitask algorithmic reasoning by dividing algorithms into separate branches.
+This can be applied on top of base models, including GNNs or LLMs with low-rank adapters.

 ## Repository Structure

 The repository is organized into several main components:

-- **clrs_experiments/**: GNN-based experiments on CLRS-30 benchmark
+- **clrs_experiments**: GNN-based experiments on CLRS-30 benchmark
-- **text-graph-tasks/**: LLM-based experiments on text-encoded graph reasoning tasks
+- **text-graph-tasks**: LLM-based experiments on text-encoded graph reasoning tasks
-- **gnn_experiments/**: Additional GNN experiments for multitask learning
+- **gnn_experiments**: Additional GNN experiments for multitask learning

 ## CLRS experiments